 This weekend I picked up some cuttings of a red flowering crape myrtle to propagate.
 I took 6 inch hardwood cuttings that were just beginning to leaf out.
 Since I didn’t have time to treat them right away I left them in a jar of water overnight to stay moist and treated them with rooting hormone the next day.

-Here’s the crape myrtle sticking procedure step by step.
+Here’s the crape myrtle propagation method step by step.
 (Of course it can be used for many other plants as well.)

 1. Prepare your potting medium.
 In this case I used sand but a 50/50 mix of sand and peat would work fine.
 Vermiculite is another good medium to use.